lamindb.Run .md

 run = ln.Run(transform)

-Track a global run context for a notebook or script:
+Track a global run of a notebook or script:

 ln.track()